resource-watch/slate/source/includes/api/_dataset.md

 curl -X GET https://api.resourcewatch.org/v1/dataset?sort=name
 ```

-Multiple sorting criteria can be used, separating them by commas.

 > Sorting datasets by multiple criteria

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/dataset?sort=name,description
 ```

-You can specify the sorting order by prepending the criteria with either `-` or `+`.
-By default, `asc` order is assumed.

 > Explicit order of sorting